 - Color-Coded Characters: All three look identical except for the color of their eyes, which is also reflected in the text of their speech bubbles and the color of their magic auras.
 Lee's is yellow, Nero's purple, and Cedrik's orange.

-- The Corrupters: They are collectively corrupting agents for Vaarsuvius.
+- The Corrupter: They are collectively corrupting agents for Vaarsuvius.
 Sabine states that she'd seen them "take down" mortals way more righteous than the True Neutral wizard.

 - Cosmopolitan Council: The Inter-Fiend Cooperation Commission is a "community-based grassroots organization dedicated to building bridges between the diabolic, demonic, and daemonic populations."